Gkrumbach07/audio-decoder-demo/README.md

 This end to end demo tackles the problem of dealing with state in a realtime machine learning application.
 ### Statefulness
-In general, when an application is stateful, it utilizes pervious interactions.
+In general, when an application is stateful, it utilizes previous interactions.
 For example this could be a shopping cart on an e-commerce website.
 In a stateful API, each request builds of the last request where a single request can not be interpreted alone.
 These types of APIs are not as common due to them breaking a fundamental REST constraint: being stateless [[1](https://www.redhat.com/en/topics/api/what-is-a-rest-api)].
 Therefore many of the benefits of REST APIs are no longer available such as easy scaling.

-In some use cases, realtime analysis is desired which creates numerous issues for your architecture such as scheduling tasks and scaling up your model services.
-In this demo we will look into a use case where multiple models need to be strung together for realtime analysis.
+In some use cases, real time analysis is desired which creates numerous issues for your architecture such as scheduling tasks and scaling up your model services.
+In this demo we will look into a use case where multiple models need to be strung together for real time analysis.

 ## Problem
-Imagine you are call center supervisor and need to manage 100+ phone lines.
+Imagine you are a call center supervisor and need to manage 100+ phone lines.
 You are responsible for making sure the quality of the calls are positive.
 Right now you are randomly joining calls and monitoring them individually but you would like to automate this process.